rubygems/rubygems/bundler/doc/contributing/ISSUES.md

 Before filing an issue, check our [troubleshooting guide](../TROUBLESHOOTING.md) for quick fixes to common issues.

+Also, make sure you're using the latest version of both `bundler` and `rubygems`.
+Running `gem update --system` should get both installed on your system, and then `bundle update --bundler` should change your lockfile to use the new version of bundler that was just installed.

+It's likely that your issue has been fixed in recent versions, so just upgrading might do the trick, and will also save us some time :)

 ## Documentation

 Instructions for common Bundler uses can be found on the [Bundler documentation site](https://bundler.io/).